• Laws

 The distinction between registered and unregistered property is one of the most critical concepts in Tunisian real estate law

-II-Definition of Unregistered Property
+Definition of Unregistered Property

 Unregistered property refers to real estate that has not been registered with the General Directorate of Property Registration and lacks an official title deed.